 - 1. Assignments-Each student writes at least five major papers (including the final) and various other exercises, homework, and classroom activities assigned by the instructor.

 - a.
 Required papers (one of each)

 - (1) Documented essay (synthesis involving writing in various disciplines (sciences, theology, business, etc.).
-Photocopies of sources must be turned in with essay.

 - (2) Analysis (literary analysis)

 - b.
 At least two chosen from the following

 - (1) Critique or evaluation

 - (2) Argumentation

 - (3) Creative or imaginative essay

 - c.
 Remaining papers are assigned according to each teacher's preference.

 - d.
 The LIBBI Library Orientation workshop for COMP 303.
 Failure to complete LIBBI results in a 5% deduction to the semester grade

 - e.
-Successful submission of the required WPA artifact.
-The analysis paper serves as the University's outcome 4A, Communication Skills.
-Failure to submit it correctly and on time results in a zero for that grade.
+Students should not expect extra credit to help raise a grade.